vince-lam/vince-lam.github.io/_posts/2023-11-08-openai-dev-day.md

 Many of these updates have been integrated into ChatGPT.
 For more details, such as timelines, it's worth checking their [blog post](https://openai.com/blog/new-models-and-developer-products-announced-at-devday).

-## Introduction of Agents/GPTs and the GPT Store
+## Introduction of Assistant APIs, Agents/GPTs and the GPT Store

+**Assistant API** allows developers to incorporate specialized assistant functions into their applications, such as a Code Interpreter capable of coding and file generation within a sandbox environment.

 ### Mainstream Agents